shomikverma/pvtrace-sv/README.md

 Added surface normal recording in photon-tracer.

-To use, copy photon_tracer.py into the algorithm folder of exiting pvTrace install.
+To use, replace the contents of the installed pvtrace (i.e. for MacOS under ~/opt/anaconda3/envs/pvtrace-env/lib/python3/site-packages/pvtrace/) with the contents of pvtrace-v2.1.sv

 LSC_script.py and LSC_script_parallel_comp.py require manual input of desired input parameters in the code.
 LSC_script_parallel_comp uses multiprocessing to access all computing cores in a machine.
 Requires install of multiprocessing.